GitbookIO/plugin-autocover/README.md

 ## How to use it:

-This module is automatically added to all books on [GitBook.com](https://www.gitbook.com).
-For local installation, add it to your `book.json`:
+To use this plugin in your book, add it to your `book.json`:

 ```js
 {